oroinc/documentation/crm/admin_guide/system/processes.rst

 Some actions in OroCRM trigger other actions.
 This behaviour is pre-defined at the background and can be modified in the course of the system integration.
 Mostly, this actions are related to :ref:`OroCRM extensions <admin-package-manager>`.
-For example, as soon as a new Magento Customer has been uploaded to OroCRM, an account and a record are automatically created for it, and if a new campaign has been created in a Dotmailer address book synchronized with a marketing list in OroCRM, a new Email Campaign record is automatically created in OroCRM.
+For example, as soon as a new Magento Customer has been uploaded to OroCRM, an account and a record are automatically created for it, and if a new campaign has been created in a dotmailer address book synchronized with a marketing list in OroCRM, a new Email Campaign record is automatically created in OroCRM.

 You can view and activate/deactivate the process in the OroCRM UI.